 • Invoking a debugger does not start debugging.

-• Before you start debugging, ensure that you fix validation any errors in your bots.
+• Before you start debugging, ensure that you fix any validation errors in your bots.

 • You can debug the bot in Flow and List views.
 However, for better visibility of your actions, we recommend that you debug your bot in the List view.